-Forthcoming Publications:
+Forthcoming Academic Publications:

 “The Satyr, the Krater, and Hegel: Mediated Subjectivity in a Peucetian Burial,” in Bennet, Hedreen, Kim, and Laferrière (eds.)
 Phenomenology & the Painted Vase.
-(Forthcoming 2024, U of Wisconsin Press).
+(Forthcoming 2025, U of Wisconsin Press).

-Recent Talks:
+Upcoming Talks:

 Here are some of the areas I’ve been working in, and where I’m looking to go with them next:

-Dissertation Project: Burial in Colonial Southern Italy
+Dissertation Project: Land and the Art of Burial in Colonial Southern Italy

 Votive Offerings and Grave Goods